rcoscali/my_robot_app/README.md

 A NodeJS web app for tracking trade orders and duplicate them on a predetermined exchange.
 The app is developped using Express framework with NodeJS and the Pug templating engine as views renderer.
-The app uses Exchanges API keys for tracking and duplicating orders.
+The app uses Exchanges API keys[^1] for tracking and duplicating orders.
 These are stored locally in an SQLite3 DB.

-Take care to the keys when dumping/restoring databases.
+[^1]: Take care to the keys when dumping/restoring databases.
 Keys exposed here are not real keys but take care to yours.

 ## Clone repository